-If you are planning on buying a property, there are a few things that are advisable to have surveyed prior to the completion of sale.
+If you are planning on buying a property, there are a few things that are advisable to have surveyed prior to the completion of the sale.
 Roof inspections, plumbing surveys, electrical testing and central heating checks are all quite commonplace, but one type of inspection often overlooked is a pre-purchase drain survey.

-If you are a first-time buyer you may never have considered a pre-purchase drain survey, and it isn’t a requirement for normal home-buying surveys, but without one you may be unaware of problems that aren’t noticeable from visual inspection or from above ground, and a fault in your drainage system can be expensive to sort out after a purchase goes through.
+If you are a first-time buyer you may never have considered a pre-purchase drain survey, and it isn’t a requirement for normal home-buying surveys, but without one, you may be unaware of problems that aren’t noticeable from a visual inspection or from above ground, and a fault in your drainage system can be expensive to sort out after a purchase goes through.

-Commercial property drainage systems, as well as domestic dwellings, should undergo a pre-purchase CCTV drain survey as unexpected problems will not only be an added expense to your business account, but may mean downtime for your staff too.
+Commercial property drainage systems, as well as domestic dwellings, should undergo a pre-purchase CCTV drain survey as unexpected problems will not only be an added expense to your business account but may mean downtime for your staff too.

 Equally, if you are purchasing a property on a buy to let basis, a pre-purchase drain survey will allow you to keep a record for the future.
-This could be invaluable if a problem or dispute occur after your tenants have moved in.
+This could be invaluable if a problem or dispute occurs after your tenants have moved in.

 Sometimes problems with drains are relatively simple to resolve, perhaps a build-up of debris simply needs a rod pushed into the drain to clear it.

 Other problems are more difficult to manage.
 Cracked drains, or ones that have been damaged by root growth underground, may need to be replaced entirely or in sections, meaning you’ll require a full excavation.
 Old fat that has been poured down the sink can congeal and need specialist high pressure water jets inserted into the drain to clear it away.

 The trouble with many of these measures is the cost involved.
 Therefore, any problems with the drainage system should be known by the buyer so that they are reflected in the price which is being offered.